From the Editors

 Nergis Ertürk, Grammatology and Literary Modernity in Turkey.
 New York and Oxford: Oxford University Press, 2011.
 Jadaliyya (J): What made you write this book?
 Nergis Ertürk (NE): One of my motives was to try to deepen our understanding of the phoneticizing Turkish alphabet reform of 1928, which replaced a Perso-Arabic script with a Latin alphabet, as well the language reforms of the 1930s, which replaced many Arabic and Persian loanwords with Turkish neologisms.
 Of the ...Keep Reading »

-Nergis Ertürk is Assistant Professor of Comparative Literature at Pennsylvania State University.
-Her research interests include modern Turkish literature, Ottoman print culture, theories of modernity, postcolonialism, comparative modernisms, and deconstruction.
-She is the author of Grammatology and Literary Modernity in Turkey (Oxford University Press, 2011).
+Nergis Ertürk is Associate Professor of Comparative Literature at Pennsylvania State University.
+Her research interests include modern Turkish literature and culture, modern Azerbaijani literature and culture, comparative (post)colonialisms, comparative modernisms, and deconstruction.
+She is the author of Grammatology and Literary Modernity in Turkey (Oxford, 2011).
 Her work has appeared in PMLA, Modernism/Modernity, boundary 2, New Literary History, The Cambridge Companion to European Modernism, and The Oxford Handbook of Global Modernisms.